Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Methods

 The pressure anisotropy is stable within the firehose and mirror instability limits; therefore, we can write the stability criterion as \citep{Kunz_2012, Kunz_2014}:

 This means that the stability of $\Delta p$ depends on the magnetic field strength.
-In high-$\beta$ plasmas (weak magnetic fields), the thermal pressure dominates over magnetic pressure, and the magnetic field is more susceptible to distortion, thus triggering the instabilities more easily.
+For weaker magnetic fields, the field is more susceptible to distortion, thus triggering the instabilities more easily.
 The threshold for triggering plasma microinstabilities is reduced, limiting the pressure anisotropy and suppressing the effect of viscosity.
-On the other hand, in low-$\beta$ plasmas (strong magnetic fields), magnetic tension stabilizes the field lines against perturbations, and the plasma microinstabilities are not triggered so easily.
-Therefore, the plasma can sustain larger pressure anisotropies, leading to larger viscosity.
+On the other hand, for stronger magnetic fields, magnetic tension stabilizes the field lines against perturbations, and the plasma microinstabilities are not triggered so easily.
+Therefore, the plasma can sustain larger pressure anisotropies before microinstability regulation sets in.

 Both instabilities play a key role in the energy distribution and stability of high-$\beta$ plasmas, influencing large-scale plasma behavior.
 They act as self-regulating mechanisms to maintain the anisotropy within marginally stable limits, thereby fundamentally affecting the evolution and transport properties of magnetized astrophysical plasmas.
+We note that other microinstabilities, including heat-flux–driven instabilities such as the gyrothermal instability, may also operate in weakly collisional plasmas and affect the effective transport properties, but they are not included in the present work \citep{Schekochihin_2010, Rosin_2011}.